A Beginner's Guide to Buying a Mattress | Sears

 - Specialized construction - These types of mattresses are constructed with polyurethane materials.
 Some options use hypoallergenic alternative foam made from latex.

-- Easily adjust from firm to soft - Memory foam conforms to your body's shape and evenly distribute bodyweight, which helps provide better comfort and support to these areas.
+- Easily adjust from firm to soft - Memory foam conforms to your body's shape and evenly distribute body weight, which helps provide better comfort and support to these areas.
 The surface adjusts from firm to soft based on cool and warm body temperatures, respectively.

 - Ideal for couples - Since these models let your body sink into one spot, they also reduce heavy motion transfer.
 This allows sleepers to move without disrupting their partners.

 - Seamlessly combines comfort and support - For sleepers that require top-tier support and pillow-like comfort, a hybrid mattress is the perfect choice.
-Its coils provide plenty of flexibility while the memory foam properly adjusts to your bodyweight.
+Its coils provide plenty of flexibility while the memory foam properly adjusts to your body weight.

-- What features matter - There are many new features that play a role in how you sleep.
+- Which features matter - There are many new features that play a role in how you sleep.
 Cooling gel layers, updated memory foam and allergen-resistant materials are just a few of the latest innovations on the market.
 Research how these different features help you get a peaceful night's sleep.

 - When to buy one - There are many reasons to upgrade your mattress.
 Have you outgrown the sleeping surface?
-Is your current mattress is lumpy or worn out?
+Is your current mattress lumpy or worn out?
 Are you moving into a new home with more or less space?

 Comfort is as important as support when it comes to a good night's sleep.
 From firm to plush, there are many comfort levels to choose from for pressure relief, but the ideal amount of padding on the top of your mattress is a matter of personal preference.
 Let's take a look at some of the comfort levels available.

 Firm mattresses have a tighter weave and less padding than other comfort levels.
-This type of mattress will provide less give under the weight of your body and is popular with many back sleepers.
+This type of mattress will provide less give under the weight of your body and is popular with many back and stomach sleepers.

-shop all firm mattresses
+Shop all firm mattresses

-shop all plush mattresses
+Shop all plush mattresses

 A pillow top has extra layers of upholstery on the top of the mattress to provide additional cushioning.
 The pillow top can range in feel from firmer to more plush so you can choose which is most comfortable for you.

-shop all pillow top mattresses
+Shop all pillow top mattresses

 Popular Mattress Technology

-- Adjustable bases - Finding the right sleep position isn't always as easy as simply rolling over.
+- Adjustable bases - Finding the right position isn't always as easy as rolling over.
 Adjustable bases allow you to create a unique sleep position wtih the press of a button.
 Whether you want to take pressure off your back or help relieve some snoring, these bases offer a variety of advantages for finding that sweet sleep spot.

-- Twin mattresses - Also known as single size mattresses, these models are 39" by 75" and ideal for young children or in rooms with limited space.
+- Twin mattresses - Also known as single-size mattresses, these models are 39" by 75" and ideal for young children or in rooms with limited space.

-- Twin XL mattresses - These varieties are slightly longer than normal single size mattress, measuring at 39" by 80".
+- Twin XL mattresses - These varieties are slightly longer than normal single-size mattress, measuring at 39" by 80".

-- Full mattresses - Full mattresses are also referred to as double size mattresses.
+- Full mattresses - Full mattresses are also referred to as double-size mattresses.
 They're 54" by 75" and usually work best in guest rooms or for teenagers.

-- Queen mattresses - These provide more space for two people and are slightly larger than full size mattresses, measuring at 60" by 80".
+- Queen mattresses - These provide more space for two people and are slightly larger than full-size mattresses, measuring at 60" by 80".

 - King mattresses - King mattresses are ideal for master bedrooms or couples, measuring at 76" by 80".